xkunwu/xkunwu.github.io/projects/depth-hand/depth-hand.md

 ##### Q: Detection looks very inaccurate?
 A: Please take a look at the [Assumptions](#Assumptions).
 Especially: make clear of the 100mm-480mm operating range in front of the camera, and the hand should be the closest to the camera.

-##### Q: Detection looks very unstable?
-A: Mostly due to noise of depth image, which may relates to (in addition to algorithm complexity): hardware sensibility, lighting condition, reflective objects within range (in one funny test case, our tester's metal watch makes detection very random :joy:), etc.

 ##### Q: Why the detection looks flipped?
 A: If the detection looks flipped, then use left hand.
 This is due to the data bias in pre-trained model.
 Adding code to differentiate left/right hand will make the algorithm somewhat messy.

+##### Q: The detection looks slower than hand/finger movements?
+A: This is by-design due to the [Momentum stabilizer](#Momentum-stabilizer): if the motion is mildly fast, the algorithm will gradually converge to the target location.
+It helps for the most of cases and make the algorithm more robust to outliers and noise.

+##### Q: I observed flickering detection?
+A: This is also due to the Momentum stabilizer: if the motion is faster than the stabilizer can handle, there is a gap between the data and presumed center, i.e. cropped region is misaligned to the real data, so the algorithm can produce wrong detection.

 ##### Q: The detection suddenly lost?
-A: Mainly due to the [Momentum stabilizer](#Momentum-stabilizer).
-If the hand jumps faster than capturing speed (larger than 120mm between frames).
-It helps for the most of cases and make the algorithm more robust.
+A: If the hand jumps faster than capturing speed (larger than 120mm between frames), the algorithm will think tracking is lost and restart.

+##### Note: other FAQ related to technical issues may be found at the [code README](https://github.com/xkunwu/depth-hand/blob/master/code/camera/README.md).